pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/03_Installation.md

 ## Installation

 The E-Commerce Framework is shipped with Pimcore core.
-To install it, navigate to `Tools` > `Extensions` in Pimcore Admin UI and activate and install the `PimcoreEcommerceFrameworkBundle`.
+To install it, navigate to `Tools` > `Bundles` in Pimcore Admin UI and activate and install the `PimcoreEcommerceFrameworkBundle`.

 The installer does following tasks: